tinymce/tinymce-docs/_includes/misc/hunspell-dictionaries-path.md

-The `ephox.spelling.hunspell-dictionaries-path` property is used to define the location of the Hunspell dictionaries.
+The `ephox.spelling.hunspell-dictionaries-path` setting is used to define the location of the Hunspell dictionaries.
 When the setting is not provided, Hunspell dictionaries are not supported.

 Requirements: